ehafenmaier/golang-101/readme.md

 ## Channels & Go Routines
 Go program to demonstrate the use of ***Go routines*** and ***channels***.
 Go routines are a way of *"scheduling"* the execution of code concurrently using one or more CPU cores.
 This is similar to the async/await pattern used in C#.
 Channels are a way to pass messages between Go routines.
 Main takeaways:
-- Go routines are *scheduled* and are constrained by the number of CPU core available
+- Go routines are *scheduled* and are constrained by the number of CPU cores available
 - Channels are strongly typed (only values matching the channel type can be passed through that channel)
 - Receving a message from a channel is a blocking call
 - There are multiple ways to define an infinite for loop to check a channel